clusterfk/chaos-proxy/README.md

 ```
 **Delay Properties**

-If you are specifying a delayed response - you can specify the number of seconds with:
+If you are specifying a delayed response - you can customise the behaviour of the delay with the following properties:

 ```properties
 chaos.strategy.delayResponse.fixedPeriod=true       # if number of seconds to delay is constant or random